adobe/aepsdk-edgemedia-android/Documentation/getting-started.md

 > **Note**
 > If this is your first time setting up Edge extensions and using Data Collection UI, please follow this [tutorial](https://github.com/adobe/aepsdk-edge-android/tree/main/Documentation/Tutorials) to learn about Adobe Experience Platform and how to setup required schemas, datasets, datastreams and creating mobile property etc.

-### Configure EdgeMedia extension
+### Configure Media for Edge Network extension
-Currently EdgeMedia doesn't have a Data Collection extension and needs to be configured programmatically.
+Currently Media for Edge Network extension doesn't have a Data Collection extension and needs to be configured programmatically.

 #### Configuration Keys
 | Name | Key | Value | Required |